Siva Manasula Sakthi: Reception

 The Times of India wrote, "On the whole, time pass when you have nothing else to do".
 Sify wrote, "If originality and a solid screenplay isn't your top priority and you want a bit of candy floss some sentiments laced with lots of comedy, then you might dig this one".
-Rediff wrote, "SMS has all the makings of a runaway hit with its cocktail of humour, love and the eternal man-woman conflict.
+Pavithra Srinivasan of Rediff.com wrote, "SMS has all the makings of a runaway hit with its cocktail of humour, love and the eternal man-woman conflict.
 But if you're a champion of women's rights, this one's not for you".